molpopgen/fwdpy/docs/customFitness.rst

    #is heterozygous.
 Note the "signature" of this function:
    #1.
 It returns nothing, which is what the void means
    #2.
 It takes a reference to current fitness (w) as its first argument
    #3.
-It takes a reference to a mutation (m) as its second argument
+It takes a constant reference to a mutation (m) as its second argument
    #The function add the product s*h to the current value of w.
    cdef inline void wAa( double & w, const popgenmut & m):
        #This manipulation of w should look odd, and it is.